 Miami, FL 33179-3899

-Only intellectual property owners and their legal representatives are eligible to submit a valid takedown request.
-OpenSea does not respond to takedown requests submitted by third-party individuals.
+Only intellectual property owners and their authorized representatives are eligible to submit a takedown request.
 Before submitting a takedown request, please ensure that you are eligible and can provide all the necessary information to submit an accurate and complete request.

 What information do I need to include in my takedown request if I submit via email or physical mail?